 What we expect of the boys

-We expect the boys to be mindful, to care for others, to be mannerly and to behave like gentlemen.
-Boys are taught to work in groups and to express opinions in a manner that commands respect.
+We expect the boys to be mindful, to care for others, to be mannerly and to behave like young gentlemen.
+Boys are taught to work in groups and to express opinions in a manner that encourages respect.
 These are the values that we try to instil in our boys, leading by example.
 Teachers constantly emphasise that the boys should be kind and considerate towards others and this enhances the well-being of the whole school.